Back to National Guide

 • Grouting and silicone sealing along the benchtop edge and at wall junctions

 The benchtop must be installed before the splashback goes on.
 Tiles sit on top of the benchtop and are cut to fit against it.
-If you are getting a new benchtop and splashback, coordinate the trades so the benchtop goes in first.
+If you are getting both a new benchtop and cabinetry, they must go in first.
+Coordinate your trades so the tiler comes after the benchtop installer.

 What Affects the Cost

 • Tile choice.
-Subway tiles (ceramic or porcelain) are the most affordable and the most popular in Sydney kitchens.
-Designer and hand-made tiles from tile studios in the eastern suburbs and inner west cost significantly more per square metre.
+Ceramic subway tiles (stocked at Beaumont Tiles, National Tiles, and Bunnings) are the most affordable option at $25–$60/m2.
+Designer and handmade tiles from tile studios in the eastern suburbs and inner west run $100–$300/m2.
+Glass mosaic tiles sit at $80–$250/m2.

 • Power point cutouts.
-Sydney kitchens often have 4–6 power points along the splashback.
+Sydney kitchens typically have 4–6 power points along the splashback.
 Each cutout adds $30–$60 of cutting time.
+If you want to add or move power points, that is electrical work that must be completed before the tiler starts.

 • Window reveals.
-If the splashback wraps around a kitchen window (common above the sink), the reveals add cutting and finishing work that is easy to miss in a quote.
+If the splashback wraps around a kitchen window (common above the sink), the reveals need tiling on the sides and sill.
+This adds cutting and finishing work that is easy to miss in a quote.

 • Pattern.
 Brick bond is standard for subway tiles and the quickest to lay.
-Herringbone and fish scale patterns look good but add 20–40% to labour.
+Herringbone adds 20–30% to labour.
+Fish scale and penny round patterns add 30–40% due to intricate edge cuts.

 • Old splashback removal.
 Removing old ceramic tiles costs $25–$40/m2.
-Glass splashback removal is quicker but the wall behind often needs patching and priming.
+Glass splashback removal is quicker but the silicone adhesive residue needs thorough cleaning and the wall often needs patching.

-A subway tile splashback behind the cooktop in a compact Newtown galley kitchen sits toward $500.
-A full kitchen splashback in a Mosman renovation with designer fish-scale tiles, herringbone behind the cooktop, 6 power point cutouts, window reveals, and old tile removal pushes toward $3,500.
+A ceramic subway tile splashback behind the cooktop in a compact Newtown galley kitchen sits toward $500.
+A full kitchen splashback in a Mosman renovation with zellige tiles, herringbone pattern, epoxy grout, 6 power point cutouts, window reveal tiling, and old tile removal pushes toward $3,500.

 Sydney-Specific Considerations